 Any committee is dependent on the activity of its members.
 If you like to become actively involved in achieving the goals of the AAV-IC, please feel free to contact the committee and let us know how YOU would like to get involved!

-As many of the AAV-IC members will be at the upcoming AAV conference in Atlanta, Georgia, we invite you to approach any of them with questions and/or suggestions on how you feel this committee may help support veterinarians in your country or region.
-We encourage you to attend our open committee meeting on Monday evening, September 24 (location will be announced in the program booklet).
+As many of the AAV-IC members will be at the upcoming ExoticsCon conference, we invite you to approach any of them with questions and/or suggestions on how you feel this committee may help support veterinarians in your country or region.
+We encourage you to attend our open committee meeting on (location and date will be announced in the program booklet).
 We look forward to meeting and/or hearing from you!

 Please note: AAV does NOT provide medical information to the public on this site or via phone, email or social media sites.
 Please visit the find a vet directory to locate a veterinarian in